 Signs It’s Time to Replace Your Heating and Cooling System

 If you’re wondering whether or not it’s time to replace your HVAC system, chances are the answer is yes.
-In some cases, a good maintenance checkup or a small repair may be sufficient, but there are some clear signs that will help determine if your system needs a complete replacement.
+In some cases, some good HVAC services and a maintenance checkup or a small repair may be sufficient, but there are some clear signs that will help determine if your system needs a complete replacement.

 - It is near the end of its average life expectancy.
 The Department of Energy recommends homeowners replace their HVAC system every 10 to 15 years.
 While today’s AC units are durable, the major components will begin to deteriorate over time and with heavy use.